nbicocchi/nbicocchi/reading-list/README.md

 * The Soul Of A New Machine

 ### History/Philosophy
+* Pragmatic Thinking and Learning: Refactor Your Wetware
+* Personal Development for Smart People: The Conscious Pursuit of Personal Growth
+* Mastery: The Keys to Success and Long-Term Fulfillment
 * Making Software: What Really Works, and Why We Believe It
 * The Mythical Man-Month: Essays on Software Engineering
 * Computing Calamities: Lessons Learned from Products, Projects, and Companies That Failed